Astrid-v3/EasyCount-Docs/README.md

 ### `/config text-messages <allow_messages>` *(Admin only)*

-Decides whether numbers not relevant to the counter should be deleted or not.
+Decides whether messages not relevant to the counter should be deleted or not.

 ---